lokesh-rj/acceptance-tests/README.md

 5. Negative scenario - validation errrors

-For the current project - I am using Webdriver helpers as backend.
+For the current project - I am using Webdriver helper as a backend.
 There are other helpers like puppetter, appium, nighmarejs, playwright etc.

 # Framework overview:

-Implemented page objects for easy maintenance and covered the tests for all the cities.
-Framework can be integrated with the clould platform tools like SauceLabs, Crossbrowser tesing, BrowserStack for achieving Cross browser as well as parallel testing.
+* Implemented page objects for easy maintenance and covered the tests for all the cities.
+* Framework can be integrated with the clould platform tools like SauceLabs, Crossbrowser tesing, BrowserStack for achieving Cross browser as well as parallel testing.

-Docker for ss
+* Can be integrated with the CI tools like Drone CI, Jenkins
+* RetryFailedStep plugin retries a failed step for 10 times.
+Using this hard wait can be eliminated.
+* Chunks - CodeceptJS concept for running tests parallely
+* Allure report for reporting purpose

 * data
   - test_data.js